Dima-369/llm/README.md

 - added `proxy_url` to the builder and to the `google.rs` backend
 - made `name: String` in `FunctionBuilder` public, so all available tool names can be retrieved
+- added total used tokens to `google.rs` backend

 # LLM